openstack-infra/system-config/doc/source/irc.rst

 get the bot added to their channel.
 The configuration is organized by channel, with each project that a channel is interested in listed under the channel.

-Please also add the openstackinfra account as a channel founder:
+Please also add the opencontrailinfra account as a channel founder:

-/msg chanserv access #channel add openstackinfra +AFRfiorstv
+/msg chanserv access #channel add opencontrailinfra +AFRfiorstv